Charm-quark pole mass from HERA Combined and LHCb charm production data: Introduction

 At the pQCD level the internal structure of the proton is probed by the experiments known as deep inelastic scattering (DIS) measurements.
 The DIS experiments serve the central data to determine the nucleon structure in terms of parton distribution functions.
 Contributions from all active quarks and anti quarks are included by the inclusive neutral NC and CC deep inelastic $e^{\pm}p$ scattering cross sections.

-At the DIS measurements level the ratio of the virtual photon couplings corresponding to a heavy quark $Q_h, h=b, c$ approximated by $f(h) \sim \frac{Q_h^2}{\Sigma{Q_q^2}}$~, where $Q_h=\frac{1}{3},~\frac{2}{3}$ are the $b$-quark and $c$-quark electric charges, respectively and $Q_q$~ with $q=u,d,s,c,b$~ represent the kinematically accessible quark flavors~\cite{Behnke:2015qja}.
-Accordingly for $c$-quark we have $f(c) \sim \frac{Q_c^2}{Q_d^2+Q_u^2+Q_s^2+Q_c^2+Q_b^2} = \frac{4}{11} \simeq 0.36$~ and this means that more than one third or approximately $36$ percent of the cross sections are coming from charm quarks in the final state.
-This significant contribution of $c$-quark at the HERA events is our main motivation to determine charm-quark pole mass based on the H1-ZEUS combined~\cite{Abramowicz:1900rp}, LHCb~\cite{Aaij:2013mga} and H1Z$+$LHCb charm production cross section data and then investigate the pure impact of this QCD parameter on the uncertainty bands of gluon and some of its ratios.
+At the DIS measurement level the ratio of the virtual photon couplings corresponding to a heavy quark $Q_h, h=b, c$ are approximated by $f(h) \sim \frac{Q_h^2}{\Sigma{Q_q^2}}$~, where $Q_h=\frac{1}{3},~\frac{2}{3}$ are the $b$-quark and $c$-quark electric charges, respectively and $Q_q$~ with $q=u,d,s,c,b$~ represent the kinematically accessible quark flavors.
+Accordingly, $f(c) \sim \frac{Q_c^2}{Q_d^2+Q_u^2+Q_s^2+Q_c^2+Q_b^2} = \frac{4}{11} \simeq 0.36$ for the $c$-quark and this means that more than one third (or approximately $36$ percent) of the cross sections come from charm quarks in the final state.
+This significant contribution of $c$-quark at the HERA events is our main motivation to determine the charm-quark pole mass based on the very recently charm production cross section H1-ZEUS combined (HCC)~\cite{H1:2018flt}, LHCb~\cite{Aaij:2013mga} and HCC$+$LHCb charm production cross section data sets.
+Then, we investigate the pure impact of the charm-quark pole mass $m_c^{\rm pole}$ as an extra free parameter of the pQCD Lagrangian on the uncertainty bands of gluon distribution and some of its ratios at the NNLO corrections.

-In this QCD analysis we make several fits to exactly separate the role and influence of charm-quark pole mass from other phenomenological parameters on the uncertainty bands of PDFs and fit-quality, based on H1-ZEUS combined (H1Z), LHCb and H1Z$+$LHCb charm production cross section data within the pQCD framework.
+In this NNLO pQCD analysis we make several fits to exactly separate the role and influence of charm-quark pole mass $m_c^{\rm pole}$ from other phenomenological parameters on the uncertainty bands of PDFs and fit-quality, based on the HCC, LHCb and HCC$+$LHCb data sets within the pQCD framework.

 From the pQCD point of view, DIS measurements depend on the various phenomenological input data and knowledge of the PDFs~\cite{Alekhin:2012vu,Gao:2013wwa,Tung:2006tb,Aaron:2009aa,Blumlein:2012bf}.
-For this reason in addition of H1-ZEUS charm production HERA combined data the full five LHCb charm production cross section data sets at $\sqrt{s} = 7$~TeV are included in this QCD analysis to show the sensitivity of the gluon distribution and some of its ratios at low values of $x$, the fraction of proton momentum carried by a parton.
+For this reason in addition of charm production cross section from the HERA combined data, the full five LHCb charm production cross section data sets at $\sqrt{s} = 7$~TeV are included to show the sensitivity of the gluon distribution and some of related ratios at low values of $x$, where $x$ is the fraction of proton momentum carried by a parton.
 Since this kinematic range does not currently covered by other data set, inclusion of the LHCb charm production data at $\sqrt{s} = 7$~TeV dramatically improve the gluon distribution uncertainties and fit quality~\cite{Zenaiev:2016kfl,Zenaiev:2015rfa,Aaij:2013noa,Aaij:2015bpa,Aaij:2016jht,Alves:2008zz,Adinolfi:2012qfa}.